House Tour: An Eclectic and Colourful 4-Bed Terrace

 This room was a bit of a walk-through space but we immediately saw the potential for an open multi-functional room that could cater for both quiet reading, children playing and an extra bed when required thanks to our sourced and supplied made-to-order sofa bed.
 The owner will also be including a harpsichord in this space which we cannot wait to see!

 As the room needed to be minimal to take into account future use, we need to create immediate impact with other elements than the furniture.
-We opted for a patterned wallpaper that packs a punch with beautifully detailed curtains with embroidery details that just pop.
+We opted for a patterned wallpaper from Casadeco that packs a punch with beautifully detailed curtains with embroidery details that just pop.

 Bay Window Bedroom